 The news has been flooded with revelations about major security breaches involving retailers such as Target, Michaels and Niemen Marcus and hotel chains such as Hilton and Marriot.
 Even more shocking than hackers' successful attacks on these prominent companies is the fact that most of the victims have yet to figure out exactly how the breaches occurred and the full extent of the damage incurred.

 It is likely that SQL injection was involved in at least some of these breaches.
 For more than 10 years, attackers have broken into countless databases using SQL injection to steal information such as account data and transaction details.

 SQL injection attacks are not a new phenomenon, and security professionals are more than capable of protecting against them.
-However, according to Neira Jones, former head of payment security for Barclaycard, some 97 percent of data breaches worldwide still involve SQL injection at some point.
+However, according to Neira Jones, former head of payment security for Barclaycard, some 97 percent of data breaches worldwide still involve SQL injection at some point, which makes SQL injection just about the top database security issue.
 That begs a question: Why are SQL injection attacks still so effective?

 Battling SQL injection must take a different approach, one that identifies what is normal access and what falls out of the norm - all without creating false positives for attacks and at the same time not missing an attack in progress.

 Products using this type of an approach are emerging, including DB Networks' SQL Injection management solution, which was recently reviewed on Enterprise Networking Planet.

 That said, it becomes obvious that there should be some best practices for reducing the possibility of a SQL injection attack.
 Three practices focus on the management and design aspect of a SQL database system:

 Do Not Blindly Trust Input

 Simply put, any input into the SQL engine should be validated – which means organizations should build and enforce secure coding guidelines that requires SQL be constructed using parameterized queries, a coding-intensive technique that prevents SQL injection attacks by separating executable code from inputted data.